Tom Morello: Other side projects (1992–present)

 In April 2006, Morello produced two tracks for the group Outernational; on the band's website, it states that Morello will be producing their debut album.
-In 2007, Morello was a featured guitarist in the Mortal Kombat: Armageddon official soundtrack, playing guitar for the Armory stage's battle music.
+In 2007, Morello was a featured guitarist in the Mortal Kombat: Armageddon soundtrack, playing guitar for the Armory stage's battle music.
 On February 23, 2010, Cypress Hill released the second single, "Rise Up", from their album Rise Up featuring Morello on guitar.
-He is also featured on the track "Shut 'Em Down" from the same album, unlike "Rise Up", which is very similar in style to Morello's rap metal band Rage Against the Machine, it contains strong Latin and punk influences.
-On November 2, 2010, Travis Barker and Morello released a song alongside RZA & Raekwon called "Carry It".
+He is featured on the track "Shut 'Em Down" from the same album.
+Unlike "Rise Up", which is very similar in style to Morello's rap metal band Rage Against the Machine, it contains strong Latin and rapcore influences.
+On November 2, 2010, Travis Barker and Morello released a song alongside RZA and Raekwon of Wu-Tang Clan called "Carry It".
 It would later appear on Travis's debut solo album Give the Drummer Some.
-Like "Rise Up", it is very similar in style to Morello's previous band Rage Against the Machine.

 He is collaborating with David Rovics' latest album.
 Morello was featured in the song "Opinion" in the eponymous debut album by Device, which was released in April 2013.
 Morello is featured on Linkin Park's album The Hunting Party on the song "Drawbar", released on June 17, 2014.
 Morello plays the guitar solo of the song "Without End" on Anti-Flag's studio album American Spring released on May 26, 2015.
 In March 2016, Morello appeared with Knife Party and Pendulum as a guest at Ultra Music Festival Miami.
-Songs played featuring Morello's guitar work included "Battle Sirens" from his upcoming album The Atlas Underground and a mashup of the two co-headliners entitled "Pendulum VS Knife Party - Tarantula VS Bonfire."
-Tom, along with Michael Moore and others involved in the film industry, is also a board member of the Traverse City Film Festival, an annual event that takes place at the end of July, in Traverse City, Michigan.
+Songs played featuring Morello's guitar work included "Battle Sirens" from his upcoming album The Atlas Underground and a mashup of the two co-headliners entitled "Pendulum VS Knife Party – Tarantula VS Bonfire."
+Morello, along with Michael Moore and others involved in the film industry, is a board member of the Traverse City Film Festival, an annual event that takes place at the end of July, in Traverse City, Michigan.

 On February 24, 2019, Morello appeared as a presenter at the 91st Academy Awards.
+On January 4, 2021, Morello teamed with DJ Free Leonard to urge President Trump to free Leonard Peltier, by releasing the single "Traditional Way of Life" which contains poetry by Mr. Peltier recorded while incarcerated.
 In February 2021, Morello was featured on The Pretty Reckless song "And So It Went" on their album Death by Rock and Roll.
-In April 2021, Morello released a new song and music video with Pussy Riot, Weather Strike.
-He has also hosted his own weekly show, One Man Revolution, on the Lithium channel at SiriusXM.
-He will join an additional weekly show beginning March 2, 2021, and also an original podcast starting March 3, 2021.
+In April 2021, Morello released a new song and music video with Pussy Riot, "Weather Strike".
+He has hosted his own weekly show, One Man Revolution, on the Lithium channel at SiriusXM.
+He joined an additional weekly show March 2, 2021, and an original podcast March 3, 2021.